 Goals and Objectives

-The goal of our neurocritical care fellowship is to provide a comprehensive training platform to prepare neurologists and other physicians to practice as neuro-intensivists.
-In addition, we also aim to provide strong vascular neurology training to practice in a high intensity, high volume stroke center.
-Our environment provides robust Medical ICU, Surgical ICU and other ICUs, to provide a high diversity of cases for expert neurocritical care consultations.
-This training is based on supervised clinical work, with increasing patient care responsibility over the course of the training program.
+The goal of our Neurocritical Care Fellowship is to offer a comprehensive training platform, preparing neurologists and other physicians to practice as neuro-intensivists.
+Additionally, we aim to provide robust vascular neurology training for working in a high-intensity, high-volume stroke center.
+Our environment includes a diverse range of ICUs, such as Medical ICU, Surgical ICU, and others, ensuring a variety of cases for expert neurocritical care consultations.
+This training involves supervised clinical work, with increasing patient care responsibility throughout the program.

-- Train to be an expert in treating diverse critical neurological disorders.
+• Training to become an expert in treating diverse critical neurological disorders.

-- Develop the required skills for critical care procedures including lumbar punctures, insertion of lumbar drains, bronchoscopy, vascular access, upper airway management and point of care ultrasound.
+• Developing skills for critical care procedures, including intracranial pressure monitors, lumbar punctures, insertion of lumbar drains, bronchoscopy, vascular access, upper airway management, and point-of-care ultrasound.

-- Engage in multimodality neuromonitoring to aid in patient management.
-These include continuous EEG, ICP monitoring, brain parenchymal oxygen tension monitoring, performing and interpreting transcranial dopplers.
+• Engaging in multimodality neuromonitoring, including continuous EEG, ICP monitoring, brain parenchymal oxygen tension monitoring, and performing/interpreting transcranial dopplers.

-- Learn to triage patients based on critical needs of the patient.
+• Learning to triage patients based on critical needs.

-- Acquire necessary skills to lead a multidisciplinary team comprised of medical students, interns, neurology and neurosurgery residents, emergency medicine residents, medical and surgical ICU fellows, radiology and pharmacy.
+• Acquiring skills to lead a multidisciplinary team, comprised of medical students, interns, neurology and neurosurgery residents, emergency medicine residents, medical and surgical ICU fellows, radiology, and pharmacy students/residents.

-- Understand the basics of literature review and take part in clinical research.
+• Understanding the basics of literature review and participating in clinical research.

-- Understand the importance of devastating neurological injury that are managed in the neuro ICU.
-Develop good communication skills that will help with compassionate patient and family interaction regarding disability, quality of life and possibly end of life discussions.
+• Recognizing the importance of devastating neurological injuries managed in the Neuro ICU and developing communication skills for compassionate patient and family interactions regarding disability, quality of life, and end-of-life discussions.

 Wazim Mohamed, M.D.